LemonSpike/LemonSpike/README.md

 I enjoy coding in Swift and Objective-C and am now becoming a more generalist software engineer.

 I recently graduated from Imperial College London in Computing and achieved a Distinction.
 This was one of my proudest achievements because I found the course extremely challenging.
-I enjoyed the challenge though and it taught me the fundamentals of CS faster than I thought was humanly possible!
-XD
+Alongside a Distinction grade in exams, I developed the first ever Yoga action recognition iOS app for my Individual Thesis with Swift (under NDA).
+I was awarded the [Imperial Award Stream 1](https://www.imperialcollegeunion.org/your-development/imperial-award) for outstanding extracurricular engagement for multiple Raspberry Pi Workshops, Entrepreneurial Work and Student Engagement.

+- Raspberry Pi Workshop One Demo Code: https://github.com/LemonSpike/Web_Scraping
+- Raspberry Pi Workshop Three Demo Code: https://github.com/LemonSpike/Raspberry_Pi_Bootloader

-I am not really sure what I want to do in the future, but I love coding and enjoy learning something new.
+I am still early in my career, but I love coding and enjoy building new things.
 I am currently working as an iOS Contractor but in my spare time:

 - 🌱 I’m currently learning JavaScript and Flutter w/ Dart.
 - 🤔 I’m looking for help with reading between the lines of Apple documentation 🤔.